eshita19/oracle-db/README.md

   - Views created from complex queries, can be used to fetch data using simple query to view.
   - To restrict data access.
   - SYNTAX: `CREATE/REPLACE VIEW <VIEW NAME> AS <SUBQUERY>;`
+  - We cannot remove rows from view if it contains: GROUP BY, PSEUDO COLUMN, GROUP FUNCTIONS.